 With a clever injection-style blade loading system and an easy-clean design, this razor from Feather is light, but carefully balanced; sculpted, but not softened.
 Barbers and shaving enthusiasts alike love how sharp Feather’s long-lasting blades are, with reported averages of 10-20 shaves per blade.

-While this class of hardware was once in the $100-$150 price range with the RG and DX models, using the Feather Artist Club blades for a year is now more economical than even the “cheap” subscription razor programs.
+While this class of hardware was once in the $100-$150 price range with the RG and DX models, using the Feather Artist Club blades for a year is now close to the cost of the cheap “club” subscriptions for cartridge razors.

 Top Pick: Feather - Artist Club SS